OctopusDeploy/docs/docs/deploying-applications/configuration-files/index.md

 ## Additional Configuration Transforms

 You might have additional transforms to run outside of Debug, Environment or Release.
 You can define these in the Additional transforms box.
-If defined, these transforms will run regardless of the state of the `Automatically run configuration transformation files`Â checkbox.
+If defined, these transforms will run regardless of the state of the `Automatically run configuration transformation files` checkbox.

 ![](/docs/images/3048087/3278419.png)